 This is a guest post by Kristin Henning of TravelPast50.com.

 Disclosure: This Priorat post contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
+That means we earn a commission when you use the links on this site to book a tour, book a hotel, buy your travel insurance, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Introducing Tarragona and Priorat: The Best Spanish Wine Region You’ve Never Heard Of